Sections

 Language-level differentiation requires you to account for your customers' languages and understand if their dialects are different.
 If they are, then you might need differentiated content-though you won't need to create wholly different websites for each market.

-Unlike full customization, this process requires subtle changes.
+Unlike full customisation, this process requires subtle changes.
 For instance, in Spain, the verb for “refuse” is negar, but in Latin America, the preferred verb is rehusar.
-If your websites don’t account for these localization needs, customers will notice and either feel confused or offended.
+If your websites don't account for these localisation needs, customers will notice and either feel confused or offended.

-Expertly localizing this hidden content doesn’t just help search engines locate and display your localized website.
-It also works within the unique pixel and character limits of regional search engines, so that the localized site “plays by the local rules” to further improve its ranking.
+Expertly localising this hidden content doesn't just help search engines locate and display your localised website.
+It also works within the unique pixel and character limits of regional search engines, so that the localised site "plays by the local rules" to further improve its ranking.

 Language Nuances

-Beyond using linguistic localizations from country to country, you should also consider whether there are regional linguistic differences within a country worth customizing for.
+Beyond using linguistic localizations from country to country, you should also consider whether there are regional linguistic differences within a country worth customising for.

 Every language has unique wording or jargon that is based on regional dialects.
 These language nuances are more common in certain industries where specific products sold on-site might have different names, or their names might have different connotations, based on local lingo.